melinaaaa0805/rustProject/README.md

-Project Documentation
+#Project Documentation
 Introduction
 This documentation provides instructions for downloading, building, and running the project developed in Rust.
 The project is an HTTP API that returns JSON-formatted request headers when a GET request is made to the "/ping" endpoint.
 Additionally, it handles other HTTP methods by responding with a 404 error and an empty response.

-Prerequisites
+#Prerequisites
 Before you can run the project, make sure you have the following prerequisites installed on your system:

-Rust
-Cargo
+-Rust
+-Cargo
-Downloading the Project
+-Downloading the Project
 You can download the project from its Git repository using the following command:

 bash
-Copy code

 git clone <repository-url>
 Replace <repository-url> with the URL of your Git repository.